Grydot/way-displays-tui/README.md

 # way-displays-tui
-A simple pythong based TUI to manage your way-displays config.
+A simple python based TUI to manage your way-displays config.

 Requires way-display: https://github.com/alex-courtis/way-displays

-I have only tested this on LabWC on Arch Linux.
-I cannot say if it works perfectly on other distros.
+I have only tested this on Arch Linux.
+I cannot say if it works on other distros.

 Things to work on.
--Display Order.
+- Display Order.
--Arranging Displays.
+- Arranging Displays.
--Code Cleanup
--VRR, I have no displays that support VRR so I am unable to test fully.
+- VRR, I have no displays that support VRR so I am unable to test fully.